 Use of cell phones, tablets, and other electronic devices will be at the discretion of instructor.

-NO children are allowed in the classroom or skills lab.
+NO children are allowed in the classroom or skills lab and are never to be left unattended.

 Students will evaluate classroom instruction and faculty using data gathering method utilized by CASPN.
 Evaluation will be completed at the end of each quarter and will be used for program improvement.